Main content start

 1. Students enroll for 2-3 units per quarter in FEMGEN199AFEMGEN199B, and FEMGEN199C Feminist, Gender, and Sexuality Studies Honors Workshop.

 2. Students in the honors program also enroll for FEMGEN105 Honors Work with their respective advisers, for an additional 2-3 units each quarter.
-The combined number of units in 199 and 105 must be 10-15 units over the course of senior year.
+The combined number of units in 199 and 105 must be at least 12 units and a maximum of 18.

 For Majors in Other Departments